WebCoder49/code-input/README.md

   ```HTML
   <code-input language="HTML" placeholder="Type code here" template="syntax-highlighted" onchange="console.log('Your code is', this.value)">&lt; href='https://github.com/WebCoder49/code-input'>code-input&lt;/a></code-input>
   ```

+> ⚠️ At the moment, you need to set the `--padding` property rather than `padding` for a `code-input` element's CSS.
+All other properties should work as normal.

 ## Contributing
 If you have any features you would like to add to `code-input` as plugins or core functionality, or have found any bugs, please [open an issue](https://github.com/WebCoder49/code-input/issues) or [fork and submit a pull request](https://github.com/WebCoder49/code-input/fork)!
 All contributions to this open-source project will be greatly appreciated.
 You can see [more info in our `CONTRIBUTING.md` file](CONTRIBUTING.md).